 You can structure your HIIT workouts to involve cycling, rowing, sprinting, kettlebell swings, or even bodyweight movements to help you achieve the desired outcome for physical exertion.

-No matter your exercise of choice exercises such as kettlebell swings and burpees have been shown to enhance VO2 max in similar ways.
-The good thing is that with your HIIT workouts you don’t have to limit yourself to one method of exercise.
+After all, VO2 max can be enhanced with kettlebell swings and burpees in similar ways.
+So the good thing is that with your HIIT workouts you don’t have to limit yourself to one method of exercise.

 HIIT Workouts: The Takeaway

 When looking to get the most out of your training you always want quality to trump quantity.
 HIIT workouts provide a simple model for you to achieve optimal fitness and health benefits while saving time, equipment, and money.

 Are you currently including any HIIT workouts with your training?